 - Limitations: Like other tracking services, Prey requires that the phone must be turned on and connected to a Wi-Fi or cellular network.

 Prey is one of the more robust options available if you are looking for a service that can track you phone, protect your data, and help file charges against thieves.
 With different accounts for various levels of security, there is almost certainly a Prey account suited to your needs.

 Carrier-Based GPS Tracking

-Using GPS to locate a cell phone is an invasion of privacy and illegal.
-Legal exceptions exist, as parents can track their children's phone and employers can track the whereabouts of their employees using GPS.
+Using GPS to locate a cell phone may be an invasion of privacy and illegal.
+Legal exceptions exist, however, as parents can track their children's phones and employers can track the whereabouts of their employees using GPS.
 It is illegal to install tracking software on someone's phone without his or her knowledge.
 Stalking someone by using GPS is punishable by state and federal laws.
 For this reason, carriers block the GPS chip from being accessed by third parties.

 Carriers can track phones using their internal GPS and signal if necessary.
 In the event of a kidnapping, mobile operators work with authorities to provide accurate GPS data.
-Using GPS to locate a mobile phone can result in limited data because the cell subscriber becomes vulnerable.
+Using GPS to determine the location of a cell phone can result in limited data because the cell subscriber becomes vulnerable.